-Abstraction - simplifying a problem by identifying important aspects, focusing on those, and pretending other details don't exist.

-- The key to solving many computing problems. - Solve a simpler version, then apply to the big problem. - A model is a simplified representation of an artifact, focusing on one facet of that artifact. - The model ignores all other elements of that artifact.
+- Abstraction simplify a problem by identifying and focusing on important aspects while ignoring all other details. - Key to solving many computing problems.
+Solve a simpler version, then apply to the big problem. - A model is a simplified representation of an artifact, focusing on one facet of that artifact.
+The model ignores all other elements of that artifact.